-In June 2017, we entered into purchase and sale agreements (collectively, the "Purchase and Sale Contracts") with three separate home builders pursuant to which we agreed to sell, and each builder agreed to purchase, a certain number (totaling 506) of single-family, detached residential lots at the Sky Ranch property.
+In June 2017, we entered into purchase and sale agreements (collectively, the "Purchase and Sale Contracts") with three separate home builders pursuant to which we agreed to sell, and each builder agreed to purchase, 506 total single-family, detached residential lots at the Sky Ranch property.
 In March 2018, we began construction of finished lots at Sky Ranch.
 In July 2018, we obtained final approval of the entitlements for the property and achieved the first payment milestone for the sale of 150 platted lots to two of our builders.
-We received a payment of \$2,500,000 and the builders posted letters of credit for an additional \$7,775,000.
-We are working to complete construction of finished lots in fiscal year 2019 and will receive two additional payments, to be distributed from the escrowed funds, from each of these builders.
-The first additional payment will be distributed upon completion of construction of wet utilities, and the final payment will be distributed upon completion of finished lots.
-Additionally, we will receive payment from our third builder upon completion of finished lots.
+We received the first milestone payment of \$2,500,000, and the builders posted letters of credit for an additional \$7,775,000.
+We are working to complete construction of finished lots in fiscal year 2019.
+During the six months ended February 28, 2019, the first additional payment from these two builders, in the amount of \$4,121,800, was distributed to us from the escrowed funds when we completed construction of wet utilities.
+The final payment will be distributed upon completion of finished lots.
+Additionally, we received a payment from our third builder of \$300,000 during the six months ended February 28, 2019, upon completion of four finished lots and will continue to receive payments as the finished lots are completed.

 We are obligated, pursuant to the Purchase and Sale Contracts, or separate Lot Development Agreements (the "Lot Development Agreements" and, together with the Purchase and Sale Contracts, the "Builder Contracts"), to construct infrastructure and other improvements, such as roads, curbs and gutters, park amenities, sidewalks, street and traffic signs, water and sanitary sewer mains and stubs, storm water management facilities, and lot grading improvements for delivery of finished lots to each builder.
-Pursuant to the Builder Contracts, we must cause the Rangeview District to install and construct off-site infrastructure improvements (i.e., a wastewater reclamation facility and wholesale water facilities) for the provision of water and wastewater service to the property.
-In conjunction with approvals with Arapahoe County for the Sky Ranch Metropolitan District Nos.
+Pursuant to the Builder Contracts, we must cause the Rangeview District to install and construct off-site infrastructure improvements (i.e., a wastewater reclamation facility and wholesale water facilities) for the provision of water and water service to the property.
+In conjunction with approvals from Arapahoe County for the Sky Ranch project, we and/or the Rangeview District and Sky Ranch Metropolitan District Nos.
 1, 3, 4 and 5, quasi-municipal corporations and political subdivisions of Colorado formed to provide service to the Sky Ranch property (collectively the "Sky Ranch Districts"), are obligated to deposit into an account the anticipated costs to install and construct substantially all the off-site infrastructure improvements (which include drainage and storm water retention ponds and an entry roadway).
-The Rangeview and Sky Ranch off-site infrastructure improvements are estimated to cost approximately \$10.2 million.
+The Rangeview and Sky Ranch Off-site infrastructure improvements are estimated to cost approximately \$10.2 million.
 We finance the obligations of the Rangeview District and the Sky Ranch Districts (through the CAB) as described in Note 6 - Related Party Transactions to the accompanying consolidated financial statements.